growly/bfg/README.md

 ## Generators

-Here is a Configurable Logic Block based around a 4-LUT for Skywater 130nm, produced by the [LutB](src/tiles/lut_b.h) generator:
+As an example of what BFG can produce, here is a Configurable Logic Block based around a 4-LUT for Skywater 130nm.
+It's produced by the [LutB](src/tiles/lut_b.h) generator:

 <img src="assets/img/LutB.20260602.png" alt="CLB" width="70%">

+(LutA was full of ~bad ideas~ learning.)

 It can register either the LUT output or its bypass input.
 A combinational output pin also lets you select between the LUT output and the bypass, as in: